VivoKey/NFCSignatureSample/README.md

 - **NFC-enabled device** to interact with the VivoKey product.
 - **API key** from VivoKey.
 See instructions below.

-## Get your own API Key
+## VivoKey API Key

 The code contains a test API key, but you should be testing with your own key.
 Get your own API key from [VivoKey API](https://vivokey.com/api).

+## The VivoKey Authenticity Token

+Upon successful validation of the signature, the VivoKey API will return a [VivoKey Authenticity JWT](https://vivokey.com/api) (json web token).

 ## How It Works